highlightjs/highlightjs-raku/README.md

 [Contributing](#contributing)

 ----
+The development of this module has stalled at the testing stage due to other projects taking priority and ***it does not yet work***.
+Help is needed.
+Please contact *finanalyst*.

 This is the language definition fileset to describe [Raku](https://raku.org) for `highlight.js`.

 It is composed of four language definition files, one for the main language, and one each for the braids, namely `Pod`, `Quoting`, and `Regex`.